 Licenses and permits for your business in Czech Republic

 The legal right of commencing and developing a series of activities in the Czech Republic is made with the help of special licenses and permits issued by the entitled authorities.
 For example, the Czech Trade Office accepts the applications of those entrepreneurs wanting to start a business in the trading field.
 As for those interested in the construction sector, they have to apply for a license with the Environmental Department and several other local institutions.
 Also, the Road Management Agency issues the type of permits and licenses for properties which must connect with the road system in the chosen city for construction.
-All the legal aspects of licenses and permits in Czech Republic should be attentively measured, therefore, it is suggested to talk to our team of lawyers. they can also help you with VAT registration in this country.
+All the legal aspects of licenses and permits in the Czech Republic should be attentively measured, therefore, it is suggested to talk to our team of lawyers.
+They can also help you with VAT registration in this country.

-Business costs in Czech Republic
+Business costs in the Czech Republic

-The registration procedure of a business in Czech Republic is free of costs, however, one must pay attention to the minimum share capital for the chosen business structure.
-The name verification of the company, which is the first step in a business formation, is also subject to zero costs, just like the registration for tax matters in the Czech Republic.
+The registration procedure of a business in the Czech Republic is free of costs, however, one must pay attention to the minimum share capital for the chosen business structure.
+The name verification of the company, which is the first step in the business formation, is also subject to zero costs, just like the registration for tax matters in the Czech Republic.
 The only things to consider when registering a business in this country are the public notary fees which will depend on the paid-up capital of the company.
-We remind that legal support is at your service if you want to start a business in Czech Republic.
+We remind that legal support is at your service if you want to start a business in the Czech Republic.

 What are the main reasons for investing in Czech Republic?